 I completely forgot about Easter.
 Not only until today, did it cross my mind, when E & M stopped by flapping their Palms from Sunday Church.
 Normally, I love Easter.
-It is the beginning of all things Spring.
-I am usually baking hot cross buns, making marmalade, starting the garden, baking Masa; not, this year.
-Since all the things we love about Easter, food-wise, will have to wait until later this year, I decided we needed to do something remotely related to the holiday.
-In the middle of making breakfast it came to mind, why not pay tribute to the “egg” and with that we decided we should finally share our series on how to make the perfect eggs.
+It is the beginning Spring and change.
+I am usually baking hot cross buns, making marmalade, starting the garden, and baking Lenny’s mom’s Massa.
+Not this year.

-Once the egg is in the water, I lower the heat to a very low simmer and look the egg cook for 3 minutes.
-I will use a slotted spoon, and gently swirl it in the water while it is cooking to promote an even steam.
-You will know it is done when you lightly tap the top, and the yolk is still jiggling.
-That is the trick to the perfectly poached egg, motion, and a slight simmer.
+Once the egg is in the water, I lower the heat to a very low simmer and cook for 3 minutes.
+Using a metal spoon, I gently swirl it in the water while it is cooking to create a sort of vortex.
+You will know it is done when you lightly tap the yolk, and the yolk is still dancing.
+That is the trick to the perfect poached egg.

-1 teaspoon sea salt
+- 1 teaspoon sea salt

 Crack the egg into a small dish.

 Lower the heat on the water to a low simmer, using a large spoon stir the water to create a vortex, and slowly slide the egg into the simmering water.

 Let cook 3 - 5 minutes depending on how soft you like the yolk.
 I prefer 3 minutes.
 Stir the water in a circular motion on and off while cooking.